Employer & Employee Support (help finding work)

 Individuals can access the programme on a voluntary basis if they are unemployed with a health condition and/or disability and those individuals who are in vulnerable groups.

 The Work and Health Programme aims to help people with health conditions and disabilities find work.
 Support is available for up to 15 months before starting work or self-employment.
 In work support is provided for up to 6 months afterwards to help individuals stay in work.

 Please see website below for more information about the Work and Health Programme Northwest:

 Individuals can also speak to their Jobcentre Work Coach to find out more information on how they can be referred.

 The Ways to Work project is delivered across the Liverpool City Region including Halton and is co-funded by the European Social Fund and Youth Employment Initiative.

 Resident Ways to Work information

-Ways to Work is a project that is designed to help Runcorn and Widnes residents, of any age over 16 years old, get the support they need to secure education, training or employment.
-Built on the skills and experience of the Halton People into Jobs team the project provides support for Halton residents in areas such as:
+The Ways to Work project is designed to help Runcorn and Widnes residents, of any age over 16 years old, get the support they need to secure education, training or employment.
+Built on the skills and experience of the Halton People into Jobs team the project provides support for Halton residents such as:

 - Access to jobs/apprenticeships